Posted in Criminal Defense on June 26, 2019

 The Fourth Amendment is an inherent right every citizen has in the United States, under the language of the U.S. Constitution.
 It states that each individual has the right to be secure against unlawful searches and seizures within his or her own home, person, papers, and effects.
 This means a police officer cannot violate this security, or issue any warrants to conduct a search or seizure without probable cause supported by oath or affirmation.

 Infringing upon the individual’s constitutional rights will mean the officer forfeits the ability to use any property or information obtained from the illegal search or seizure against the defendant during a criminal trial.
 The defense can use the argument that the officer broken the Fourth Amendment rights to conduct the search, rendering the evidence obtained inadmissible in court.
 This could lead to the prosecution not having sufficient evidence to uphold a case against the defendant.

-If you have any questions regarding your fourth amendment rights, contact a local criminal defense attorney for a free consultation.
+If you have any questions regarding your fourth amendment rights, contact a Riverside criminal defense attorney for a free consultation.

 The search and seizure limitations the Fourth Amendment places on police and law enforcement officers give citizens freedom from government intrusions into their lives.
 However, even the protections of the Fourth Amendment have limits.
 Knowing what police can and cannot do during a search or arrest can help you protect yourself as a resident in California.

 A police officer will not need a warrant to search anywhere – only places where the individual may have a reasonable expectation of privacy.
 An officer can search through trash left on the curb, for example, as a reasonable person would not expect privacy in this area.
 If the defense can prove that an officer conducted an unreasonable search or seizure, the courts may toss out any gathered evidence.